squeek502/ryanliptak.com/posts/better-named-character-reference-tokenization.md

 	.bitpacked-array .trailing {
 		border-right: 0 !important;
 	}
-	.bitpacked-array .element .first {
-		background: repeating-linear-gradient(
-			-45deg,
-			#613583,
-			#613583 10px,
-			#251134 10px,
-			#251134 20px
-		);
-	}
-	.bitpacked-array .element .second {
-		background: repeating-linear-gradient(
-			-45deg,
-			#142A43,
-			#142A43 10px,
-			#1A5FB4 10px,
-			#1A5FB4 20px
-		);
-	}
-	.bitpacked-array .element .padding {
-		background: repeating-linear-gradient(
-			-45deg,
-			#222,
-			#222 10px,
-			#333 10px,
-			#333 20px
-		);
-	}
 	</style>
 	</div>
 </div>

 You'll notice that no elements past the first start or end on byte boundaries, meaning in order to load an element, a fair bit of bitwise operations are required (bit shifting, etc).
 This makes array accesses more expensive, but that actually isn't a big deal for our use case, since we only ever access the array of values once per named character reference, and only after we're certain we have a match.
-So, tighly bitpacking the value array is a viable way to save some extra bytes for our purposes.
+So, tightly bitpacking the value array is a viable way to save some extra bytes for our purposes.

 <p><aside class="note">

-Note: This is just context for the next section where I'll mention data sizes for versions that use the "regular array" representation or the "tighly bitpacked array" representation for the values.
+Note: This is just context for the next section where I'll mention data sizes for versions that use the "regular array" representation or the "tightly bitpacked array" representation for the values.

 </aside></p>